CLOSER-Cohorts/discovery-customisations/pages/faqs.md

 <h3>Does CLOSER Discovery include information on genetic data?</h3>
 <p>Most genetic data isn't documented within CLOSER Discovery yet, and so cannot be searched.
-In the interim, there is a summary table of the genetic data available for each study on the <a href="/page/genetic/5">genetic data summary</a>. </p>
+In the interim, there is a summary table of the genetic data available for each study on the <a href="/page/genetic/5">Genetic array data summary</a>. </p>

 <h3>What does CLOSER Discovery offer that isn't already provided by the UK Data Service?</h3>
 <p>The datasets accessible via the UK Data Service are large and important resources for research.
 There are three key features that CLOSER Discovery can help with when working with these:</p>